KnutAM/MaterialModelsBase.jl/docs/src/index.md

 If these do not converge, a [`NoStressConvergence`](@ref) exception is thrown.

-The package also contains the exception [`NoLocalConvergence`](@ref), which shouldbe thrown from inside implemented material routines to signal that something didn't converge and that the caller should consider to e.g. reduce the time step or handel the issue in some other way.
+The package also contains the exception [`NoLocalConvergence`](@ref), which should be thrown from inside implemented material routines to signal that something didn't converge and that the caller should consider to e.g. reduce the time step or handle the issue in some other way.

 ## Implementing material models
 To implement a material model, at minimum, it is necessary to